Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature: Nonpositive curvature

 This more general family of diagrams is naturally endowed with a groupoid structure.
 Indeed, given a $(p,q)$-diagram $A$ and $(q,r)$-diagram $B$, we define the $(p,r)$-diagram $A \circ B$ by gluing $B$ below $A$ and by applying the cancellations illustrated by Figure~\ref{Cancel} as much as possible.
 See Figure~\ref{Produit}.
 Then, the corresponding Thompson group coincides with an isotropy group of the groupoid.

-For Thompson's group $F$ (i.e. when the strands are not permuted), the groupoid of open diagrams is generated by diagrams with no edges in their bottom forests and with top forests that are unions of isolated vertices with a single caret.
+For Thompson's group $F$ (i.e.\ when the strands are not permuted), the groupoid of open diagrams is generated by diagrams with no edges in their bottom forests and with top forests that are unions of isolated vertices with a single caret.
 See the right hand side of Figure~\ref{Cancel}.
 In the Cayley graph of our groupoid constructed from this generating set, the $(1,\ast)$-diagrams define a connected component $X(F)$ on which $F$ naturally acts freely by left-multiplication.
 In other words, the vertices of $X(F)$ are the $(1,\ast)$-diagrams and one passes from one vertex to another by adding or removing a caret in the diagram.
 The key observation is that this graph is a \emph{median graph}, i.e. the one-skeleton of a CAT(0) cube complex (sometimes referred to as the \emph{Stein-Farley complex}).

-For Thompson's group $V$, the groupoid is generated by the previous generators plus the diagrams with no edges in their top and bottom forests (so, roughly speaking, they just permute the strands).
+For Thompson's group $V$, the groupoid is generated by the previous generators plus the diagrams with no edges in their top and bottom forests (so, roughly speaking, they just permute the strands), referred to as \emph{permutation diagrams}.
 See Figure~\ref{Cancel}.
-The Cayley graph of the groupoid with respect to this generating set is not a median graph, but so is the (connected component of the) Schreier graph $X(V)$ with respect to the permutation diagrams (that contains the $(1,\ast)$-diagrams).
-In other words, the vertices of $X(V)$ are the classes of $(1,\ast)$-diagram up to permutation of the bottom strands and one passes from one vertex to another by adding or removing a caret.
+The Cayley graph of the groupoid with respect to this generating set is not a median graph.
+This is because right-multiplying a given diagram with permutation diagrams produces pairwise adjacent vertices, but there is no complete subgraphs of size $\geq 3$ in median graphs.
+Nevertheless, one can ``collapse'' these complete subgraphs to vertices in order to get a median graph; which amounts to considering, instead of the Cayley graph, the (connected component containing the $(1,\ast)$-diagrams of the) Schreier graph $X(V)$ with respect to the subgroups given by the permutation diagrams.
+Concretely, the vertices of $X(V)$ are the classes of $(1,\ast)$-diagrams up to right-multiplication by permutation diagrams and the edges connect two classes whenever there are two representatives such that one can be obtained from the other by right-multiplying by a generator that is not a permutation diagram (i.e.\ we essentially add or remove a caret at the bottom of the diagram).
 See Figure~\ref{complexe}.

 Thus, one obtains an action of Thompson's group $V$ on some CAT(0) cube complex.
 Details of the construction can be found in \cite{MR1978047, MR2136028}.
 Our goal, in the rest of the section, is to adapt this strategy to our Chambord groups.
 Unfortunately, there does not seem to be a natural groupoid structure here, but $(1,\ast)$-diagrams can be defined as well as a left product by diagrams representing elements of our Chambord group.